Civ13/civ13-wiki/wiki/Contributing_to_the_Wiki.md

 ![image](assets/images/pull_request.PNG)

+Or in your fork page on github click on *Fetch Upstream*, it will update your fork to have all the merged pull requests of the Civ-13 master.

 ## Images

 While you can link external images using either markdown or html tags, we recommend that you upload them to **assets/images/** and link them from there.
 Make sure they have a unique name as to not replace current images!